DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-02_why-should-i-use-generative-design.md

 # Why Should I Use Generative Design?

-In a nutshell, generative design is a goal-driven approach to design that uses automation so that designers and engineers
+In a nutshell, generative design is a goal-driven approach to design that uses automation so that designers and engineers can do the following:

-* have better insight into their designs.
+* Have better insight into their designs.
-* can make faster and more informed design decisions.
+* Make faster and more informed design decisions.
-* can explore more options using the power of computers.
+* Explore more options using the power of computers.

 ## Better outcomes and insight